rooseveltframework/roosevelt/README.md

   - `validatorConfig` *[Object]*: [html-validate configuration](https://html-validate.org/usage/#configuration) that determines what errors the validator looks for.

-    - Note: The full list of available validator rules can be found [here](https://html-validate.org/rules/).
+    - The full list of available validator rules can be found [here](https://html-validate.org/rules/).

-    - Note: This configuration can also be set by a `.htmlValidate.json` file placed in your app root directory.
+    - This configuration can also be set by a `.htmlValidate.json` file placed in your app root directory.

   - Default: *[Object]*